 HIPAA Security Training.

-All the Covered Entity workforce members (including employees, volunteers, and trainees) that access, receive, transmit, or otherwise use EPHI or setup, manage, or maintain systems and workstations that access, receive, transmit, or store EPHI are subject to HIPAA Security Training.
+All the Covered Entity workforce members (including employees, volunteers, and trainees) that access, receive, transmit, or otherwise use ePHI or setup, manage, or maintain systems and workstations that access, receive, transmit, or store ePHI are subject to HIPAA Security Training.

 To ensure that all the Covered Entity workforce members are appropriately made aware of all HIPAA Security Policies and Procedures and their responsibilities in relation to understanding and complying with the HIPAA Security Policies and Procedures, the following training procedures must be established and implemented: